 I have also provided psychosocial support to parents for children of all abilities.
 On the hospital floor and off…Because being a parent is really hard work and we mums and dads and caregivers… well sometimes need to be cheered on too, whether our kid is healthy or in recovery.

-These days I work with “gifted” children attending to their unique challenges such as hypervigilence, hypersensitivity, anxiety and emotional regulation.
+These days in private practice I work with “gifted” children attending to their unique challenges such as hypervigilence, hypersensitivity, anxiety and emotional regulation.
 Art therapy gives them a chance to play creatively while removing any performance pressures as such issues as perfectionism, over-excitability, introversion and identity formation are addressed.